 Tsu Station

 Tsu is the capital city of Mie Prefecture.
-The city’s attractions include Kitabake Shrine which dates from 1643, Mie Prefectural Museum, Mie Prefectural Art Museum, and Tsu Castle.
-Tsu Castle was originally built in 1558, but the current tower is a reconstruction built in 1958.
-Transfers can be made here to JR Central’s Kisei Line and the Kintetsu Nagoya Line.
+The city’s attractions include Kitabatake Shrine which dates from 1643, Mie Prefectural Museum (MieMu), Mie Prefectural Art Museum, and Tsu Castle.
+Tsu Castle was originally built in 1580, and today the site is known for its stone walls, remaining moat, and a reconstructed three-story corner turret.
+Transfers can be made here to JR Central’s Kisei Main Line and the Kintetsu Nagoya Line.

 Matsusaka Station

-Matsusaka is also famous for indigo blue cotton, traditional green tea and for Matsusaka beef which is believed to be especially tender because the cows are massaged and fed with beer.
+Matsusaka is also famous for indigo blue cotton, traditional green tea and for Matsusaka beef, which is sometimes associated with producer practices such as massage or beer feeding, though these are occasional practices rather than universal requirements.
 Transfers can be made here to JR Central’s Kisei Line and Meisho Line, and to the Kintetsu Yamada Line.

 Owase Station

 Owase is a small port town in the south of Mie Prefecture.
-The UNESCO World Heritage hiking trail, the Kumano Kodo, passes close to Owase, and the Kumano Kodo Center is also located here.
+The Kumano Kodo pilgrimage routes, part of a UNESCO World Heritage property, pass close to Owase, and the Kumano Kodo Center is also located here.
 This center has exhibitions detailing the history of the ancient pilgrimage route.
 Owase Shrine is notable for having a massive pair of sacred camphor trees which are presumed to be around 1,000 years old.
 They are called the “married couple trees” and people pray here for romantic fortune or for a happy marriage.

 Kumanoshi Station